Sienci-Labs/Resources/lmmk2/add-ons/ytsb-lmk2-touch-plate.md

 ![](/_images/_longmill/_assembly/_addons/lm_addons_p12.png){.aligncenter .size-medium}

-Your 'Probe' tab at the bottom right side of the screen should now update to show images of the AutoZero.
+Your **Probe** tab at the bottom right side of the screen should now update to show images of the AutoZero.
 These tell you how you should position your bit if you'd like to perform probing for that axis.

 ![](/_images/_longmill/_assembly/_addons/lm_addons_p13.png){.aligncenter .size-medium}